 Yes – 6 of the 14 anesthesiology applicants matched yearly will complete all 4 years of training in San Diego.
 Those 6 advanced anesthesiology residency positions link to a guaranteed San Diego Intern year with the Scripps Mercy San Diego Transitional Year Internship, which you rank with the NRMP in your order of preference.
 Additionally, you can apply for a position with the UCSD Internal Medicine Internship.
 Note that in addition to your UC San Diego Anesthesiology application, you must also submit separate ERAS applications to the each of these internships.

-See our Application home page for more information
+Application home page for more information

 What are acceptable programs for the internship year?

 We welcome residents from a variety of internships.
 We have had residents whose backgrounds include surgical internships, medical internships (and residencies), as well as the popular transitional internships.

 UCSD Internal Medicine Preliminary Internship